Criticism of Muhammad: Legacy

-Criticism of Muhammad's personal motivations
+Muhammad's personal motivations

 19th century and early 20th century

 William Muir, like many other 19th-century scholars divides Muhammad's life into two periods—Meccan and Medinan.
 He asserts that "in the Meccan period of [Muhammad's] life there certainly can be traced no personal ends or unworthy motives," painting him as a man of good faith and a genuine reformer.
 However, that all changed after the Hijra, according to Muir.
 "There [in Medina] temporal power, aggrandisement, and self-gratification mingled rapidly with the grand object of the Prophet's life, and they were sought and attained by just the same instrumentality."
 From that point on, he accuses Muhammad of manufacturing "messages from heaven" in order to justify a lust for women and reprisals against enemies, among other sins.

 Philip Schaff says that "in the earlier part of his life he [Muhammad] was a sincere reformer and enthusiast, but after the establishment of his kingdom a slave of ambition for conquest" and describes him as "a slave of sensual passion."
-William St. Clair Tisdall also accused Muhammad of inventing revelations to justify his own desires.

 D.S.
 Margoliouth, another 19th-century scholar, sees Muhammad as a charlatan who beguiled his followers with techniques like those used by fraudulent mediums today.
 He has expressed a view that Muhammad faked his religious sincerity, playing the part of a messenger from God like a man in a play, adjusting his performances to create an illusion of spirituality.
-Margoliouth is especially critical of the character of Muhammad as revealed in Ibn Ishaq's famous biography, which he holds as especially telling because Muslims cannot dismiss it as the writings of an enemy:
+He viewed Muhammad's behavior as opportunistic, prioritizing political ends over consistent doctrine.